thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 This is a pattern that has served us well many times before.
-What we're doing with `context` is more complicated than that, but it buys us something important.
+What we're doing with `context` is more complicated, but it buys us something important.
 When we drill into `fun`, `context` remembers that it's surrounded by an `App`.
 We'll make use of this information to make better inlining decisions.